BiznesBear/WFGL/README.md

 ﻿# WFGL
 "Windows forms game library" allows you to create small 2D games faster and simplier (in windows forms, of course).
+Remember that WFGL was created as *prototype* of an idea.

 > [!NOTE]
 > WFGL was created as a 4fun project.
 This *library* was not created with the intention of creatin large games in it (or even anything in it).